macintux/riak-application-guide/front.md

   Riak applications, and we at Basho haven't (yet) done a great job of making that fact obvious or surmountable.

-Hence this book/guide.
+Hence this guide.

-Thanks to Mark Phillips for hiring me at Basho, Eric Redmond for inspiring me to write more, and the entire Basho crew for demanding excellence.
+Thanks to Mark Phillips for hiring me at Basho, Eric Redmond for inspiring me to write this guide, and the entire Basho crew for demanding and demonstrating excellence.

 # Introduction